TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.mysql/problemscopingques-mysql-connectivity-unavailable.md

     "diagnosticCard": {
         "title": "Azure Database for MySQL Connectivity Troubleshooter", "description": "Our Azure Database for MySQL Connectivity Troubleshooter can help you troubleshoot and solve your problem.", "insightNotAvailableText": "Our troubleshooter did not detect any issues with your resource.
-Follow the steps in the Recommended Solution below to troubleshoot your problem."
+Follow the steps in the Recommended Solution section to troubleshoot your problem."
     },
     "formElements": [
         {